couchbaselabs/couchbeans/README.md

 Beans marked with `@Global` annotation are processed differently:
 - updates to singleton bean fields are processed on all nodes (although updates to linked beans are still processed on their corresponding nodes)
 - singletons should be kept in memory at all times on all nodes.
+- Global beans are always present in all bean update/creation contexts.

 So, returning to the previous example, to launch a web-server on all nodes, mark `WebServer` bean with `@Singleton` and it will run on every node in the cluster that runs couchbeans.